Back to blog

 perspectives | 2026-05-07 | economyforeveryone

 Schools tried to detect and punish their way out of the AI problem.
 It didn't work.
 The kids who needed help most are still waiting.
-Here is what actually helps - and what you can do today.
+They need assignments that test explanation, revision, and transfer.

 Schools reached for bans and detectors and called that a plan.

-That is not a criticism of teachers who tried to enforce it.
-They did not build the bureaucracy that handed them these rules.
+Teachers who tried to enforce it didn’t build the bureaucracy that handed them these rules.
 They were given a patch, told to maintain the old system, and asked to make it work in a world that had already changed.

-When a student uses AI to write an essay, the essay may be fine.
-What is not fine: the student did not build the argument.
-They did not hit the wall where the logic breaks.
-They did not restructure.
-They did not decide what they actually think.
+When a student uses AI to write an essay, the essay may look fine.
+The problem is what didn’t happen: they didn’t build the argument, didn’t hit the wall where the logic breaks, didn’t restructure, didn’t decide what they think.
 That process is the learning.
 Skipping it produces a better essay and a less capable student.

-Research confirmed what teachers were already seeing.
 Students who used AI to work through problems performed measurably worse when tested on the same material after the tool was removed.
 The output improved.
 The learning didn’t happen.
-Researchers named this the performance paradox.
-It is running right now in classrooms that don’t have a clear line about when AI use crosses from helpful to harmful.
+Call it the performance paradox.
+It’s running right now in classrooms that don’t have a clear line about when AI use crosses from helpful to harmful.

 One more number worth sitting with: nine percent of parents believe their teenager regularly uses AI for schoolwork.
-The actual number is nowhere near 9 percent.
-It is closer to two thirds.
-That is why so many adults think the policy worked: they cannot see the real behavior.
+That number is nowhere near 9 percent.
+It’s closer to two thirds.
+That’s why so many adults think the policy worked: they can’t see what’s happening.

 Why the policy isn’t solving it

 States are now requiring districts to publish AI policies.
-That is better than nothing - at least it creates something to audit.
+That’s better than nothing; at least it creates something to audit.
 But read the laws carefully: they require a policy.
-They do not fund one.
-They do not require the policy to address what students are supposed to learn, or how teachers are supposed to redesign assessment while running on 4.4 hours of planning time per week.
+They don’t fund one.
+They don’t require the policy to address what students are supposed to learn, or how teachers are supposed to redesign assessment while running on 4.4 hours of planning time per week.

 The policy layer is arriving.
 The support layer is not.

 Teachers in low-poverty districts received AI training at nearly twice the rate of teachers in high-poverty districts.
 The schools that most need to get this right are the least equipped to do it.
-The kids in those schools are not waiting for the policy to catch up.
-They are in class right now.
+The kids in those schools aren’t waiting for the policy to catch up.
+They’re in class right now.

-That is the real failure.
+That’s the failure.
 The world changed fast.
-The bureaucracy did what bureaucracies do: preserve the status quo, add compliance language, and call it a response.
-Schools do not need more CYA theater.
-They need room to change what students are actually being asked to do.
+The system did what large systems often do: preserve the status quo, add compliance language, and call it a response.
+Schools don’t need more compliance theater.
+They need room to change what students are being asked to do.

 “Write a three-page paper on X” is now a one-minute task.
-“Make an argument, show your first draft, explain what you changed and why, and tell me why the opposing view is wrong” is not.
+“Make an argument, show your first draft, explain what you changed and why, and tell me why the opposing view is wrong” still takes thinking.
+In math it lands differently: “Show me the step where your first approach broke down.
+What constraint did you forget to account for?”
+Different subject, same test: whether the student understands what they did.

 What you can do